 Yes, it is!

-Rice is not just a food staple in Asian cuisine, it is also an integral part of Asian beauty and skin care practices.
+Rice is not just a food staple in Asian cuisine that maintains their overall wellness, it is also an integral part of Asian culture’s beauty and skin care practices.
 Japanese and Korean women have been using rice water as a skin care and hair care product for centuries.
 In fact, if you take some time to go through the ingredients list of any K-beauty product, you will almost certainly find rice water in it.
 Many brands have also come up with entire ranges of rice water skin care products.

 Not many studies have been conducted on the benefits of rice water for skin.
 Most of the benefits are based on anecdotal evidence that has not been verified by scientists.
 Regardless, let’s explore what rice water can do for your skin.